Don Simpson: Career

-1970s & 1980s: Paramount Studios
+1970s and 1980s: Paramount Studios

 In the early 1970s, Simpson started working for Jack Wodell & Associates in San Francisco before moving to Los Angeles.
-Where he got a job marketing exploitation films for Warner Bros in 1972, handling distribution marketing for the movies Woodstock and A Clockwork Orange.
+He got a job marketing exploitation films for Warner Bros in 1972, handling distribution marketing for the movies Woodstock and A Clockwork Orange.

 In 1975 Simpson went into an interview with Paramount Pictures.
 He was referred by his friend Steve Tisch, nephew of Larry Tisch (who later owned CBS and Westinghouse), for the job Steve Tisch turned down.
 Steve Tisch would later go on to produce Risky Business, Forrest Gump and more.
 Jerry Bruckheimer, who was already friends with Simpson, loaned his personal car to Simpson to drive to the interview.

 While there, he co-wrote the 1976 film Cannonball, in which he also had a small role.
 By 1977, he was named vice-president of production at Paramount, and president in 1981.
 He was fired at Paramount in 1982 after passing out during a studio meeting due to drug use.
 He was working on eight productions at once, and would regularly throw a tantrum while in production.

 Soon after, he forged a partnership with fellow producer Jerry Bruckheimer.
 The two would go on to produce some of the most financially successful films of the 1980s: Flashdance (1983), Beverly Hills Cop (1984), Top Gun (1986) and Beverly Hills Cop II (1987).
 In 1985 and again in 1988, he and Bruckheimer were named Producers of the Year by the National Association of Theatre Owners.
-The success of Flashdance prompted Simpson and Bruckheimer to launch their own production company, that was affiliated with Paramount Pictures.
+The success of Flashdance prompted Simpson and Bruckheimer to launch their own production company that was affiliated with Paramount Pictures.

 1990s

 In 1990, Simpson and Bruckheimer signed a five-year deal with Paramount worth a reported $300 million.
 The deal would prove to be short lived.
 Later that year, the Simpson/Bruckheimer-produced Days of Thunder starring Tom Cruise was released.
 The auto racing film received mixed reviews and grossed $158 million (on a $60 million budget).
 While a financial success, it did not match the success of Simpson and Bruckheimer's previous films.
 Simpson and Bruckheimer blamed Paramount for the film's lackluster box-office returns, saying the studio rushed its planning and release.
 Paramount blamed the film's performance on Simpson and Bruckheimer's overspending.
 The duo parted with Paramount shortly thereafter.

 In 1991, the two signed with Disney.
 Their first film for Disney, The Ref (1994), was a financial flop.
-Their next films, Dangerous Minds, Crimson Tide, and Bad Boys (distributed by Columbia Pictures rather than Disney), all released in 1995, brought them back to success.
+Their next films, Dangerous Minds, Crimson Tide, and Bad Boys (distributed by Columbia Pictures rather than Disney), all released in 1995, returned them to success.

 Personal life

-Simpson never married and lived alone in a mansion in Coldwater Canyon in Beverly Hills.

-In the 1970s, Simpson took classes to join the Church of Scientology but quit after spending $25,000 and not seeing any significant personal improvements.
-During the shooting of Days of Thunder, Simpson threw David Miscavige off the production because he refused to pay for a more expensive Scientology-patented sound recording device.
+Simpson never married.
+In the 1970s, he took classes to join the Church of Scientology but quit after spending $25,000 and not seeing any significant personal improvements.
+During the shooting of Days of Thunder, Simpson threw Scientology leader David Miscavige off the production after Simpson refused to pay for a more expensive Scientology-patented sound recording device.